PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: Numerical results

 We first compare \gls{pdfo} with finite-difference \gls{cg} and \gls{bfgs} on unconstrained problems with multiplicative Gaussian noise.
 We take the view that multiplicative noise makes more sense if the scale of the objective function changes widely, as is often the case in applications.

-SciPy provides both \gls{cg} and \gls{bfgs} under the \texttt{minimize} function in the \texttt{scipy.optimize} module.
-Invoked with the default configurations in SciPy without derivatives, \gls{cg} and \gls{bfgs} approximate gradients by forward differences with the default difference parameter~$h = \sqrt{u} \approx 1.5\times 10^{-8}$, where~$u$ is the unit roundoff.
-For \gls{pdfo}, we specify \gls{newuoa} as the solver, while setting all the other options to the default.
-In particular, the initial trust-region radius is~$1$, the final trust-region radius is~$10^{-6}$, and the number of interpolation points is~$2n + 1$, with~$n$ being the dimension of the problem being solved.
-We perform the comparison on \num{158} unconstrained problems with~$n \le 50$ from the CUTEst~\cite{Gould_Orban_Toint_2015} problem set using PyCUTEst~1.4~\cite{Fowkes_Roberts_Burmen_2022}.
-For each testing problem, the starting point is set to the one provided by CUTEst, and the maximal number of function evaluations is set to~$500n$.
+SciPy provides both~\gls{cg} and \gls{bfgs} under the \texttt{minimize} function in the \texttt{scipy.optimize} module.
+These methods rely on the gradient of the objective function.
+If we do not provide such information, SciPy approximates it by finite differences, and we do the same in our experiments.
+For \gls{pdfo}, we specify \gls{newuoa} as the solver, while setting all the other options to the default ones.
+In particular, the initial trust-region radius is~$1$, the final trust-region radius is~$10^{-6}$, and the number of interpolation points is~$2n + 1$, where~$n$ is the dimension of the problem being solved.
+We perform the comparison on~\num{166} unconstrained problems with~$n \le 50$ from the CUTEst~\cite{Gould_Orban_Toint_2015} problem set using PyCUTEst~1.5.1~\cite{Fowkes_Roberts_Burmen_2022}.
+For each testing problem, the starting point is set to the one provided by CUTEst, and the maximal number of function evaluations is~$500n$.

 Let~$\sigma \ge 0$ be the noise level to test.
 For a testing problem with the objective function~$\obj$, we define